-Wassily Kandinsky Biography | Oil Painting Reproductions
+Wassily Kandinsky Biography | Oil Paintings

-12-4-1866, Moscow, RUS – 12-13-1944, Neuilly-sur-Seine, FRABack to Artist IndexView Artists Paintings
+12-4-1866, Moscow, RUS – 12-13-1944, Neuilly-sur-Seine, FRA

 Born in Moscow, Wassily Kandinsky trained as a lawyer, and at the age of thirty, completely unexpected, he abandoned law and moved to Munich to study painting after visiting an exhibition of Monet’s work.
 In Munich, where he studied under Franz von Stuck he met a fellow student, Paul Klee (thirteen years his junior) where he began to develop a lifelong friendship.

-The Power of Abstract Expressionism.
+Kandinsky, The Power of Abstract Expressionism.

-His early paintings can be described as poetic and magic illustrations of the traditional Russian folktales.
-His art reached a crucial turning point, however, in 1908, when at the age of forty-two, he left Munich for the mountain village of Murnau and began painting the landscape.
+His early paintings can be described as poetic and magic illustrations of traditional Russian folk tales.
+His art reached a crucial turning point, but, in 1908, when at the age of forty-two, he left Munich for the mountain village of Murnau and began painting the landscape.
 These naturalistic images soon began to dissolve into patches and streaks of violently contrasting colors and forms, which became increasingly abstract as time passed.
 In 1909 he painted The Railroad at Murnau, in his work, the train's dynamism, steam, and advanced technology create a field of energy that reverberates through the landscape.
 A few years later, with Landscape With Red Spots, here the Alpine peaks surrounding Murnau are still an identifiable, figurative presence.
 Kandinsky did not decompose his landscapes along geometric lines like Paul Cezanne and the Cubists, but rather on the basis of his own instinctive sense of color.

 This came about after he returned to his studio one evening, and was enchanted by a picture he did not recognize.
-It turned out to be one of his own paintings lying on its side.
+It turned out to be one of his paintings lying on its side.
 Wassily Kandinsky immediately realized that subject matter lessened the impact of his pictures, and he strove to remove this from future compositions.

 In 1911, he founded the influential Der Blaue Reiter (The Blue Rider), with fellow artists Franz Marc and August Macke.
 Who through their art journal of the same name made Abstract Expressionism one of the most exciting movements in Europe.
 At the outbreak of WW1 (in which Marc and Macke both lost their lives), Kandinsky returned to Russia, where he eagerly participated in the revolution and was appointed a professor of art in Moscow.
 Again his style changes dramatically, heavily influenced by the new Constructivist movement of Vladimir Tatlin and Aleksandr Rodchenko.

-Music and the Birth of Abstract Art.
+Kandinsky, Music and the Birth of Abstract Art.

 Kandinsky Form can Exist by Itself, Color can Not.

-During the most exciting and intense phase of Abstract Expressionism, after detaching himself from the dynamics of Der Blaue Reiter, Kandinsky's paintings were frequently accompanied by theoretical texts.
+During the most exciting and intense phase of Abstract Expressionism, after detaching himself from the dynamics of Der Blaue Reiter, Kandinsky's paintings were accompanied by theoretical texts.
 Excerpts from an article he wrote in 1912 on the Question of Form could be used to describe his paintings.
 Here, Kandinsky states that form can exist in and of itself, while color demands fixed limits.
-Each element, therefore, enhances and reinforces the value of the other.
+Each element, thus, enhances and reinforces the value of the other.

 The title of the painting Painting With Red Spot refers to a red spot, but this color is repeated throughout the canvas.
-He mainly focused on three primary colors, red, yellow, blue, as if to expose the chromatic foundation on which the entire universe of color and light is based.
+He focused on three primary colors, red, yellow, and blue as if to expose the chromatic foundation on which the entire universe of color and light is based.
 In the top section of the painting, to the right of the circular red patch, there is a double line.
 This visual sign was used by Kandinsky in other paintings from this period, it has become an abstract motif around which the artist arranges lavish and harmonious series of colors.

 In 1922, invited by his friend Klee, Kandinsky returned to Germany and taught at the Bauhaus.
-Here, along with Paul Klee, Jawlensky, and Feininger, he co-founded the Blue Four, until the Bauhaus was closed down by the Nazis in 1933.
+Here, along with Paul Klee, Alexej von Jawlensky, and Lyonel Feininger, he co-founded the Blue Four, until the Bauhaus was closed down by the Nazis in 1933.
 In 1926, his relationship with the Bauhaus came to an end, following a theoretical and philosophical treatise he wrote.
 The 1926 painting Several Circles, marked the peak of his Bauhaus years and of his geometric research.
-He left moved near Paris, he spent his final years in France, becoming a French citizen in 1939.
+He left and moved near Paris, he spent his final years in France, becoming a French citizen in 1939.

-Art Movement History: Expressionism, Abstract Art
+Art Movement History: Expressionism, Abstract Art.

-Artists Influencing Wassily Kandinsky: Claude Monet, Paul Klee, Franz Marc
+Artists Influencing Wassily Kandinsky: Claude Monet, Paul Klee, Franz Marc.

-He Traveled To France, Germany, Holland
+He Traveled To France, Germany, Holland.

-Painters Wassily Kandinsky Influenced: Joan Miro, Jean Arp, Alberto Magnelli, Sophie Tauber
+Painters Wassily Kandinsky Influenced: Joan Miro, Jean Arp, Alberto Magnelli, Sophie Tauber.